LaszloLajosT/test-readme/README.md

 ## Motivation

-Udacity course code is outdated and many students (include me) had hard time to complete the course in reasonable time.
+Udacity course code is **outdated** and many students (include me) had hard time to complete the course in reasonable time.
 I spent many hours just update the starter codes which took away my excitement.
-I decided to update the repository so the future students has slightly easier job to do.
+**I decided to update the repository** so the future **students** has slightly easier job to do.
-I can't guarantee that my repo is up to date all the time but I can do my best with your help.
-So feel free to constribute if something is outdated. ( Use issues or pull request).
+I **can't guarantee** that my repo is up to date all the time but I can do my best with your **help**.
+So feel free to **constribute** if something is outdated. ( Use issues or pull request).

 ## Installation
 Clone this repository and import into **Android Studio**